 The all-important fit.
 No matter how the pant performs, more than likely you won’t be satisfied if you don’t get this right.
 Carhartt Pants come in four different fits – Traditional, Relaxed, Loose & Original (sometimes also known as Dungaree fit).
 Deciding which of these you need should usually be based only on your body type, and not so much what you will be doing in them.
 To simplify it, the major difference is how much room is in the seat and thigh of the pants.

-Relaxed – This will have a little more room than the traditional, and will also sit right at the natural waist.
-The leg openings on relaxed are similar to the traditional.
+Relaxed – These pants will have a slimmer fit than the Loose-Original and sit right at the natural waist.

 While mainly known for their common denim & duck fabric, there are plenty more to choose from.